 - £1,248 per year for a first child

 You can now claim fully online.
 The money should arrive within three days.

 What kind of benefits can I claim?

-The government is in the process of moving people from “legacy benefits” (this means Income Support, Jobseeker’s Allowance and others) to Universal Credit.
+The government is moving people from “legacy benefits” to Universal Credit (UC).
+This includes:

-The Department for Work & Pensions (DWP) and most local authorities have adopted Universal Credit as standard, so you’ll be directed to apply for Universal Credit when you make a new claim.
+The Department for Work & Pensions (DWP) and most local authorities have adopted UC as standard.
+You are told to apply for UC when you make a new claim.

 I'm on benefits, will I be moved to Universal Credit?

-The government wants to move everyone over to Universal Credit by 2024.
-You might be moved over earlier if:
+The government wants to move everyone onto Universal Credit by 2029.

 Visit Gov.UK for more information.